ufscwiki/Unfavorable-Semicircle-Wiki/docs/DELOCK.md

 Original analysis identified the spoken text near the beginning as "IANNOP6".

-Further research by discord user Dom "\[t\]ook a closer look at the spoken letters in ♐DELOCK, comparing them to the master (ABC...) track.
+Further research by Discord user Dom "\[t\]ook a closer look at the spoken letters in ♐DELOCK, comparing them to the master (ABC...) track.
 They spell out 'I AM NOT H' when you take the spaces into account."

 ![I am not H](DELOCK_I_am_not_H.png)